Perform the enrichment analysis (GSEA) on the genes

 db = "GO_BP",

-group_by = "CellType",
+group.by = "CellType",

 group_use = "Ductal",